In the News

 Volunteer Dedicates More Than 15 Years at SF School

 This winter, many children at San Francisco’s Chinese Education Center celebrated their very first holiday season in the United States.
-By their side was volunteer George Cruys.
+Right by their side was volunteer George Cruys.

-George is akin to a celebrity at this public elementary school.
-That’s due in no small part to his role as the school’s resident Santa Claus.
+George is something of a celebrity at this public elementary school, due in no small part to his role as the school’s resident Santa Claus.

-The idea occurred to him to play the part of St. Nick not long after he started volunteering through the San Francisco Education Fund more than 15 years ago.
+The idea occurred to him to play the part of St. Nick after he started volunteering through the San Francisco Education Fund more than 15 years ago.
 “I was in a Toys “R” Us collecting a zillion toys for my nephews,” George said.
 “I came across a display that said ‘Santa Suit, $50’.
 I walked past it, and then I stopped.
 I said ‘Wait a minute, for 50 bucks, I could be Santa Claus.’
 And I went right back and bought that suit.”

 The costume has since undergone an upgrade, and the tradition has grown; each year George buys a unique gift for every child at the school — about 80 total this year.
 While he once wrapped each present himself, he now recruits friends and colleagues to join him.
 They wrap all the presents and then play different characters at the school before winter break.

 “My friend Bill is the moose every year.
 We have a Christmas moose,” George said.
 “We tried to get a reindeer costume, but the moose costume was better.”

 George got his start as a tutor after reading aloud to a group of students at his office for a national read aloud day.
 He loved the event and wanted to get involved further by volunteering more regularly at the Chinese Education Center near his office, but he had some trepidation.
 Having no children of his own, he wasn’t used to working with kids, and he did not speak a word of Chinese.
 But the school warmly welcomed him as a member of their community, and his concerns soon melted away as he got to know the children and staff.